An online short course

 Short course students are expected to read assigned materials and complete short assignments, writing in an online discussion forum.
 Students manage their own time to meet weekly assignment deadlines.

 This course includes an optional evening video conference meeting with one or both professors each week of the course.
-They will take place from 7 to 8 p.m.
+The live video conference meetings will take place from 8 to 9 p.m.
 ET on Tuesday evenings throughout the six-week course.
 The meetings will be recorded for participants who aren’t able to attend.

-- Anabaptist Short Course Bundle: US $995 total for four courses!*
+- Anabaptist Short Course Bundle: $995 USD total for four courses!*

 Anabaptist Short Course Bundle discount!

-Only $995 total for four Anabaptist short courses.
+Only $995 USD total for four Anabaptist short courses.
 Register online and select the bundle price.

 *NOTE: Resisting Christian Nationalism with the Gospel of Peace is not included in the Anabaptist Short Course Bundle.